-The course will consist of 10 pre-recorded lectures each lasting two hours, and 10 live virtual classes each lasting three hours.
-Pre-recorded lecture videos will be provided at the start of the course, and live virtual class teaching will be given on ClassIn platform for three credit hours each day from Monday to Friday, at 16:00-18:50 (16:00-16:50, 17:00-17:50, 18:00-18:50), UK summer time.
-The course has 10 topics.
-Each topic begins with students watching a pre-recorded lecture video on their own, followed by a 3-hour long virtual class of in-depth discussions and Q&A. Each student is encouraged to prepare around 10 ppt slides after watching each video, in preparation for virtual class discussion of that topic.
+The course will consist of 10 pre-recorded lectures on ten topics each lasting two hours, and 10 live virtual tutorial group discussions each lasting an hour, and 10 live virtue plenary class sessions each lasting two hours.
+Pre-recorded lecture videos will be provided before the course, and plenary live virtual classes will be given on ClassIn platform from Monday to Friday over two weeks for the course, at 18:40-20:30 each day, Beijing time.
+Tutorial group discussion sessions, each for one hour, will be on line led by the teacher or a TA.
+Each tutorial group will have less than 10 students, and the exact time to hold group discussion each day is to be determined when the tutorial groups are formed at the start of the course.
+For each of the 10 topics of the course, teaching begins with students watching, in their own time, the pre-recorded lecture video on that topic, to be followed first by tutorial group discussion, and then the plenary session, the latter being for in-depth discussions and Q&A. Each student is encouraged to prepare around 10 ppt slides after watching each lecture video, in preparation for the tutorial group discussion and plenary class on that topic.